Financial-Times/x-dash/components/x-follow-button/readme.md

 Note: we assume that client side JavaScript is handled separately

 ## List of all properties (props)

+(Some of the properties don't influence the way button looks or acts, but can be used for e.g. client-side Javascript in the apps).

 Feature                   | Type    | Default value             | Knob
 --------------------------|---------|---------------------------|------